 The high demand and low supply risks involved with the other different types of inland transport are overshadowed by the reliable and cost-effective nature of inland waterways transport.

-Waterway construction is vital to the development of this service, and in Vietnam doing so will offer companies more opportunity to switch from one method of established transport to another.
+Waterway construction is vital to the development of this service, and in Vietnam doing so will offer companies more opportunities to switch from one method of established transport to another.

 This will offer major profit and traction to not only businesses but also the Vietnamese economy as a whole.